MrSancho42/Social-network/README.md

 ```

 ### Database setup
-For cteating Postgres database you need to write change `DATABASES` config in social_network/settings.py
+For creating a Postgres database you need to create a database locally and change the `DATABASES` config in `social_network/settings.py`.